siddarth2824/tp/docs/UserGuide.md

 ### 4.6 Bookmark Income

-Fine<span>$</span><span>$</span>e's Bookmark Income feature is used to store incomes that the user receives frequently, such as monthly salary or stipend for being a teaching assistant.
+Fine<span>$<span><span>$<span>e's Bookmark Income feature is used to store incomes that the user receives frequently, such as monthly salary or stipend for being a teaching assistant.
 The user will then be able to edit, delete and convert a bookmark income to conveniently add it into Fine\\$\\$e's incomes list.

 ![Overview Bookmark Income Panel](images/userguide/bookmark/AnnotatedBookmarkIncomeOverview.png)